4 tiny tips for dealing with stress from an actual psychiatrist

 Dealing with stress can be rough.

 Make it easier with help from a pro.
-We’ve enlisted one of our favourite psychiatrists, Claudia at Foundations, to share a few of her best (easy and evidence-based) tips for handling stress, even in difficult times.
+We’ve enlisted one of our favorite psychiatrists, Claudia at Foundations, to share a few of her best (easy and evidence-based) tips for handling stress, even in difficult times.
 Here’s her advice:

 1. Mind what you put in your mouth